SamBogar/example-packing-problem/README.md

 ## The Optimization

 The algorithm is aggressively optimized by storing all map information in a series of bytes, and by storing all piece information in a hashmap for quick searching

+The "map" is represented as 16 unsigned shorts (each of which has 16 bits).
+Each bit represents the state of one square on the resulting board.
+When the map is declared, all bits except the upper-left most 4 are set to "1", as shown here:
+> 0 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+> 0 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+> 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+> 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+> 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+> 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+> 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+> 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+> 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+This sets up the program with a working map of the smallest possible size.
+As the program runs, the map will be expanded as necessary.
+All pieces are stored as unsigned longs.
+In the case of a vertical straight line, the piece is represented on the board as
+> 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
+> 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
+> 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
+> 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
+If you represent this quantity in a single line of binary, it can be treated as a single value.
+This makes the time necessary for attempts at checking whether a placement for a piece on the board is valid, placing a piece on the board, removing a piece from the board, and everything in-between as simple as a single xor operation.
+By taking advantage of the speed of bit-wise operations my partner and I were able to out-perform the overwhelming majority of solutions to this problem.